-The most recent modelling predicts that the flow at the border will fall to approximately 45-50 GL/day during the week 6 - 12 February.
+The most recent modelling predicts that the flow at the border will continue to fall and reach approximately 40 GL/day by 17 February 2023.
 This is a steeper rate of fall than has been experienced up until this point and water users should take care and regularly check their boat moorings to make the necessary adjustments.

-Over the coming weeks the community may notice the reinstatement of weirs and locks throughout the River Murray in SA.
+SA Water have now reinstated the navigation passes at Locks 6 and 5 and works began on Tuesday 7 February to reinstate the weir at Lock 6.
+Over the coming weeks the community may notice the ongoing reinstatement of weirs and locks throughout the River Murray in SA.
 SA Water will undertake this process when conditions are suitable at each individual lock and weir.
 Given the rate of recession, it is important to reinstate the locks and weirs prior to water levels nearing normal pool level (to prevent issues for irrigation offtakes and navigation).
 Once the infrastructure is back in place water levels will still be elevated, however the reinstatement of the weirs will assist in returning the water levels to the normal pool level in a controlled manner.
-More information will be provided as it becomes available.
+More information will be provided as SA Water reinstates the remaining locks and weirs.

-^{} There remains a possibility of water levels exceeding the minor flood level for short periods due to weather and/or tide conditions.
+\\ There remains a possibility of water levels exceeding the minor flood level for short periods due to weather and/or tide conditions.